lawrennd/old_talks/_mlphysical/simulation.md

 >
 >--- Paul Dirac (6 April 1929)

-\notes{Bingqing has now taken a position at IST Austria, our other DECAF fellows are [Challenger Mishra](https://oatml.cs.ox.ac.uk/members/challenger_mishra/), a physicist interested in string theory and quantizing gravity.
-[Sarah Morgan](https://www.neuroscience.cam.ac.uk/directory/profile.php?SarahMorgan) from the Brain Mapping Unit, who is focused on predicting psychosis trajectories and [Bianca Dumitrascu](https://b2du.github.io/) who focuses on the interface of machine learning and biology with particular interests in emergent behavior in complex systems.}
+\notes{Bingqing has now taken a position at IST Austria, our other DECAF fellows are [Challenger Mishra](https://acceleratescience.github.io/team/challenger-mishra.html), a physicist interested in string theory and quantizing gravity.
+[Sarah Morgan](https://acceleratescience.github.io/team/sarah-morgan.html) from the Brain Mapping Unit, who is focused on predicting psychosis trajectories, [Soumya Bannerjee](https://acceleratescience.github.io/team/soumya-banerjee.html) who focuses on complex systems and healthcare and [Sam Nallaperuma](https://acceleratescience.github.io/team/sam-nallaperuma.html) who the interface of machine learning and biology with particular interests in emergent behavior in complex systems.}

 \newslide{Accelerate Fellows}

-\slides{* Bianca Dumitrascu
-* Challenger Mishra
+\slides{* Challenger Mishra
-* Sarah Morgan}
+* Sarah Morgan
+* Soumya Banerjee
+* Sam Nallaperuma}

 \notes{For those interested in Part III/MPhil projects, you can see their project suggestions on [this page](https://mlatcl.github.io/internal/projects/).}